 In our current edition, we have considerably extended the Photo gallery and Music playlist.
 We’ve also added a Resource page with links to her scores, biographies, new audio and video files, and a link to watch the award-winning documentary on Cathy, “Music Is the Air I Breathe”, directed by Carrie de Swaan.
+Please visit our NEWS link, with all the upcoming events celebrating Cathy’s legacy, this year and next.

 We are deeply committed to the preservation of Cathy’s memory and historical archives, and will be regularly updating the site with valuable unpublished material.
 In our on-going effort to collect the many audio and video tapes Cathy has left behind, we encourage you to share any relevant material or information, by going to our Contact page.